CIA activities in the Philippines: 1980s

 In 1979, the United States amended their Military Base Agreement (MBA) with the Philippines in order to quell any public concerns regarding sovereignty of US military bases in the Philippines.
 Additionally President Ferdinand Marcos wanted to determine how strong the relationship was between the two countries.
 The main goal was to reaffirm that the US was not looking to expand control or attain more rights in the Philippines, but that they were operating their facilities as normal, keeping the status quo.
 The amendment addressed flights and transit as it pertained to Middle East oil security, aid package negotiations, and Philippine authority over customs, immigration, and quarantines.
 Finalized in 1982, the amendment did not negatively effect the use of military bases in the Philippines.

 The CIA also considered becoming more involved in the region again in the 1980s, particularly in 1985 before President Ferdinand Marcos left the presidency.
 The United States needed the Philippines to be a stable democratic ally to prevent the spread of communism in Southeast Asia as well as to keep critical strategic military bases active.
 An Airgram in 1983 to the State Department from the Manila embassy states that there is corruption and 'crony capitalism' under Marcos' presidency.
 A correspondence between Carl W. Ford Jr., the officer in charge of intelligence in East Asia, and the director of central intelligence, William J. Casey, indicated that the CIA considered attempting to influence the Philippine government: "at our last meeting you asked that I give more thought to the crucial issue of the Marcos Era drawing to a close, specifically, how the US might go about influencing Marcos to lay down the ground work for a smooth succession."
 Even then, the document also expresses a fear by the CIA that there would be more communist activity in the region, and that combined with economic issues caused extreme concern.

-In the document, Ford Jr. outlined the CIA's distrust of Marcos’ government, and the real possibility that his administration did not have a future.
-He insisted that Marcos’ days were limited, and asserted that whether Marcos was removed by “death, retirement, or forcible removal,” the CIA would need to be prepared to replace him.
-He also described six “hypothetical” possibilities associated with the regime change.
+In the document, Ford Jr. outlined the CIA's distrust of Marcos' government, and the real possibility that his administration did not have a future.
+He insisted that Marcos' days were limited, and asserted that whether Marcos was removed by "death, retirement, or forcible removal," the CIA would need to be prepared to replace him.
+He also described six "hypothetical" possibilities associated with the regime change.
 Three of the options involved Marcos being involved in the transition, while the other three saw Marcos as a problematic figure who would not be part of the new government.
-In any case, Ford Jr. repeatedly stated his opinion that the US needed to choose and influence Marcos’ possible running mate and successor.
-The troubling nature of this document is revealed by the admittance that the six plans discussed “are not based on any preconceived notion or analysis of root causes of problems today confronting the Philippines.
-After the assassination of Philippines senator Benigno Aquino Jr, the CIA began discretely manipulating Filipino leaders to promote US positive reformations, as well as offering $45 million a year for development assistance.
+In any case, Ford Jr. repeatedly stated his opinion that the US needed to choose and influence Marcos' possible running mate and successor.
+The troubling nature of this document is revealed by the admittance that the six plans discussed "are not based on any preconceived notion or analysis of root causes of problems today confronting the Philippines."
+After the assassination of Philippine senator Ninoy Aquino, the CIA began discretely manipulating Filipino leaders to promote US positive reformations, as well as offering $45 million a year for development assistance.